Click me!

-Is Your Business Glocal?
-How to Think Globally and Act Locally
+Going Glocal: How To Think Globally And Act Locally

-You read that right — Glocal.
-The term ‘Glocal’ refers to global innovation that is streamlined for local consumption.
+You read that right––glocal.
+The term refers to global innovation that is streamlined for local consumption.
 While it seems to work well for corporate behemoths, it doesn’t appear to have gained measurable traction in the small business and entrepreneurial community.
 But it is in fact the new ‘business as usual.’

 Think Globally, Act Locally